 CANCELLING THE PAYMENTS

 You can cancel this automatic payment authority (alternatively, Direct Debit Request Authority) by requesting this of Australian College of Fitness and Personal Training or your bank.
 Cancellation of the authority to debit your account will not terminate this contract or remove your liability to make the payments you have agreed to.
-Upon payment of a $200 cancellation fee the Australian College of Fitness and Personal Training Pty Ltd may in its absolute discretion decide to cancel your enrolment and in such release you from your liability to fulfill the payments you have agreed to.

 If you dispute any debit payment, you must notify Australian College of Fitness and Personal Training immediately.
 Australian College of Fitness and Personal Training will respond to your dispute within 7 working days and will immediately refund the amount of the debit if we are not able to substantiate the reason for it.
 If you do not receive a satisfactory response from us contact your financial institution who will respond to you with an answer to your claim within 5 business days if your claim is lodged within 12 months of the disputed drawing, or within 30 business days if your claim is lodged after 12 months from the disputed drawing.